EstrellaSpaans/EstrellaSpaans/README.md

 - 🤓 I’m currently learning *Machine learning*
 - 🤔 I’m looking for an entry level position as a *Marketing  / Data Analyst*
 - ⚡ Fun fact: Love the Wizarding World of Harry Potter, listening to music, watching series on Netflix
+- 🎒 *Masters of Business Analytics* from Hult International Business School in Cambridge, MA
 <!--
 **EstrellaSpaans/EstrellaSpaans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.